continue-revolution/sd-webui-animatediff/README.md

 # AnimateDiff for Stable Diffusion WebUI

 This extension aim for integrating [AnimateDiff](https://github.com/guoyww/AnimateDiff/) into [AUTOMATIC1111 Stable Diffusion WebUI](https://github.com/AUTOMATIC1111/stable-diffusion-webui).
-I have tested this extension with WebUI v1.4.1 on Ubuntu 20.04 with NVIDIA 3090.
 You can generate GIFs in exactly the same way as generating images after enabling this extension.

 This extension implements AnimateDiff in a different way.
 It does not require you to clone the whole SD1.5 repository.
 It also applied (probably) the least modification to `ldm`, so that you do not need to reload your model weights if you don't want to.